SHIONOGI's approach to health and productivity management

 Work style reforms / Personnel system & measures

-- Introduction of a work-from-home system
+・Introduction of a work-from-home system

-- Abolition of core time for flextime workers
+・Abolition of core time for flextime workers

-- Introduction of a selectable four-day workweek system / Relaxation of side job rules
+・Introduction of a selectable four-day workweek system / Relaxation of side job rules

 Continuous employment support

-- Support for balancing cancer treatment and work
+・Support for balancing cancer treatment and work

-- Support for returning to work after long-term leave due to injury or illness
+・Support for returning to work after long-term leave due to injury or illness

 Promotion of smoking cessation

 In July 2018, an act to partially amend the Health Promotion Act was enacted (fully in effect from April 2020), and efforts to prevent unwanted passive smoking became mandatory instead of voluntary.
 Companies were required to ramp up their antismoking measures.
 We took that opportunity to issue the SHIONOGI Group Smoke-Free Declaration.
-Based on this declaration, we have taken thorough antismoking measures to protect not only
+Based on this declaration, we have taken thorough antismoking measures to protect not only SHIONOGI Group employees and their families but also all those associated with the Group from the health hazards of active and passive smoking.

 As one of the specific internal initiatives, we have formed a smoking cessation promotion project team consisting of volunteer members.
 Project members issue e-mail newsletters to employees of SHIONOGI, including group companies, in order to provide smokers, non-smokers, and former smokers with useful information, including messages from the President and other management, information on smoking and smoking cessation, and the status of the smoking cessation program.
 They also provide support to smoking cessation challengers through online interviews, etc. In FY2022, two challengers successfully quit smoking for a year and were presented with a smoking cessation certificate.